RubixML/ML/docs/inference.md

 ```

 ## Ranking Samples
 Certain anomaly detectors that implement the [Ranking](https://docs.rubixml.com/en/latest/ranking.html) interface can produce an anomaly score from the samples in a dataset.
 Anomaly scores are useful for attaining the degree of anomalousness for a sample.
 Higher anomaly scores equate to greater abnormality.
-Often, samples are sorted by their anomaly score and the top *k* samples are further analyzed by another system or human expert.
+Often, samples are sorted by their anomaly score and the top *k* samples are flagged for further analysis by another system or human expert.

-**Example**

 ```php
 $scores = $estimator->rank($dataset);